ShadowDactyl/documentation/community/customization/panel.md

 Do **not** run the following steps on your production nodes.
 :::

-Instructions on how to build the panel are also available in the [BUILDING.md](https://github.com/pterodactyl/panel/blob/1.0-develop/BUILDING.md) file.
+Instructions on how to build the panel are also available in the [BUILDING.md](https://github.com/shadowdactyl/panel/blob/1.0-develop/BUILDING.md) file.

 The frontend of the Panel is built with React.
 Any changes to the source files require to recompile it.
 This also applies to style sheets.
 The following sections explain how to do so.

 ## Install Dependencies

-The following commands will install the necessary dependencies for building the Panel assets.
+The following commands will install the necessary dependencies for building the Shadowdactyl Panel assets.

 The build tools require NodeJS, yarn is used as the package manager.